Reviews You Can Rely On

 Bumps

 Most skiers have a love or a hate relationship with them, but regardless, moguls are a fact of life while resort skiing.
 Even if you plan to avoid them at all costs, if you're skiing past noon, you'll often find yourself atop a pitch of bumps, possibly cursing the Olympic skiers who make them look so easy.
-Models with a tighter-feeling turn radius, such as the Icelantic Riveter 95, tend to perform better in the tight, firm, evenly spaced bumps.
+Models with a tighter-feeling turn radius, such as the Wailer 100 and the Black Pearl 94, tend to perform better in tight, firm, evenly spaced bumps.

 The Stockli Nela 88's combination of agility and stability makes it second to none in a mogul field – the narrow waist, shorter length with a less prominently rockered tip, and the lack of rebound create a ski that dominates in this arena.
 The lightweight Ripstick 94 frolicked through the bumps and outperformed many other competitors in this metric.